Skidx12/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-This Repository focuses specifically on the Sentiment analysis part.
+Currently I'm working on the Twitter data.
+Find out how to extract tweets from Twitter using Tweepy api and  TweetListener Use basic sentiment analysis tool to analyse the data extracted from twitter.
-Currently I'm working on the twitter data.
+Cheers! :)